 - He picks up his friend on the way – that means his friendly and helpful.
 He doesn’t have a problem with sharing his personal space with others.
-Likes to talk before work, even though spending travel time (or part of it) on learning something – through business podcast.
+Likes to talk before work, even though spending travel time (or part of it) on learning something – through a business podcast.

 Convinced enough that it might bring us a lot of insights?

 Think about what will you know after writing more.
 What they do in the free time, is it time spent outside, any sports or special hobbies?
-Maybe they go out to eat in restaurant?
-Imagine what do you think about people who have similar life.
+Maybe they go out to eat in a restaurant?
+Imagine what do you think about people who have a similar life.
 Maybe we can write something about the place they do grocery or at least what kind of products they buy daily.
-If they use modern technology, gadgets etc.
+If they use modern technology, gadgets, etc.

 Ooooh yeah, everyone is motivated by something.
 It will be good to think about what motivates our clients to wake up every morning and do what they do.
 What motivates them to take action.
 Maybe there is nothing and they struggle with that.
 Maybe they’re depressed and our product solves this problem.
 Think about what motivates you and how does it affect your life choices, what do you do to be more motivated?
 Now change the perspective and think about your customers.